Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Train Scheduling Problem

 Consider a network of yards indexed from $0$ to $n$.
 Each train \( T_k \) is assigned a route \( (i,j) \) where $i$ and $j$ are yards in the network.
 Trains have varying speeds and malfunction rates.
 In the case of a malfunction, a train is halted for a certain number of time steps.

 Given $K$ (number of trains), $N = \{1, \ldots, n\}$ (set of yards), $S_k$ (stop-schedule for train $k$), $v_k$ (speed of train $k$), $m_k$ (malfunction rate of train $k$), $h_k$ (time steps train $k$ is halted in case of a malfunction), $d_{ij}$ (distance between yards $i$ and $j$), $x_{ij}^k$ (binary variable indicating if train $k$ travels directly from yard $i$ to yard $j$), the objective is to minimize the total travel time for all trains, including delays due to malfunctions.
-The mathematical formulation of the TSP can be represented as follows:
+The mathematical formulation is as follows:

 \looseness=-1

 The first two constraints ensure that each train must have a complete route from a source yard to a destination yard.
 The third constraint ensures that a train cannot visit a yard more than once.